MSIA/2020-msia423-ganguly-got/README.md

   `export AWS_ACCESS_KEY_ID=<your key>`
   `export AWS_SECRET_ACCESS_KEY=<your secret key>`

-> If you are someone I have given access to my S3 bucket, you ar
+> If you are someone I have given access to my S3 bucket, you are good to go.
+If not, you will have to provide a valid S3 Bucket name in `config/model_config.yaml` both for s3_upload and s3_download

  - [ ] The SQL Alchemy database connection has been set up as,